 About the Images on this Web Site

-All of the images on the Visual Resources Collection's Web pages are used with the permission of their respective copyright owners.
+All of the images on the Visual Resources Center's web pages are used with the permission of their respective copyright owners.
 For more information on these images, see our Image Credits.

 This page is intended only to provide general information on copyright, and should not be cited in defense of any particular use of protected works or images.
 Always consult a copyright professional if you have questions.